vcpt72/parking-management-/README.md

 # 🅿️ Parking Management System

-A desktop application for managing parking lots, including tracking parking spots, their statuses, and usage statistics.
+Desktop and web application for managing parking lots, including tracking parking spots, their statuses, and usage statistics.

 ## 📚 Technologies Used